sara-lai/sg-knowledge-challenge/README.md

   - My game needs pauses (show right-wrong icons) and dismissable notices for items
   - Very hard to “stop” or “slow down” the big `render()` (see my code Graveyard for attempts)
   - Solution: breakup render into various paths (notices/pauses are at end of path/nothing after!)
-- Avoid exhaustion: heavy use of named functions & sections (see Learnt slide)
+- Avoid exhaustion: heavy use of named functions & separation into sections
 - Develop own test method: special functions to update state from console to quickly test app features & UI
 - New features naturally fell into one of the State-Update-Render slots
   - Some complication: needed a `removeStaleThings()` sort of catch all for new quizzes